This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about immunizations:

 Tell your healthcare provider about all the immunizations you have had.
 If you have missed any immunizations, your healthcare provider may recommend that you update your immunizations.
 These include hepatitis B, influenza, MMR (measles, mumps, rubella), Tdap, and varicella immunizations.
+You should get 1 dose of the Tdap vaccine with each pregnancy.
+It is best to get the vaccine at 27 to 36 weeks of pregnancy.

-Tests you may need to have before pregnancy:
+Tests you may need before pregnancy:

 Your healthcare provider may recommend that you have tests to screen for sexually transmitted infections.
 These include chlamydia, gonorrhea, herpes, HIV infection, syphilis, and tuberculosis.
 These infectious diseases should be treated before pregnancy, if needed.